verasand/cytotoxicity_plotter/README.md

-# 🧪 Cytotox & Hemolysis Plotter
+# 🧪 Cytotoxicity & Hemolysis Plotter

 This notebook allows you to upload `.xlsx` files and generate clean, consistent plots of **cytotoxicity** or **hemolysis** data from experimental results.